 EMISSION INVENTORY

 An emission inventory consists of emission estimates from all sources that emit PM2.5 in the Lakeview area.
-Emissions inventory data is essential for identification of the sources contributing to air quality problems, and the development of emission reduction strategies.
+Emissions inventory data is essential for identification of the sources contributing to air quality problems, as well as the development of emission reduction strategies.

 The emission inventory began with an assessment of PM2.5 emission sources in Lakeview.
-Emission sources are summarized into four major categories. point sources (industrial facilities), on-road mobile sources (e.g., car and truck exhaust, road dust), non-road mobile sources (e.g., construction equipment, recreational off road vehicles, lawn and garden equipment), and area sources (e.g., fugitive dust sources, outdoor burning, woodstoves).
+Emission sources are summarized into four major categories: point sources (i.e. industrial facilities); on-road mobile sources (i.e. car and truck exhaust, road dust); non-road mobile sources (e.g., construction equipment, recreational off road vehicles, lawn and garden equipment); and area sources (e.g., fugitive dust sources, outdoor burning, woodstoves).
 PM2.5 emissions are estimated using many sources of information, including industrial permits, population, housing, employment information, and estimates of motor vehicle travel in the nonattainment area.

 For the Lakeview area, the PM2.5 EI year is 2011.
 This year was selected because it is a year for which DEQ completed the National Emission Inventory (NEI) for Lake County.
 In some cases where current data wasn’t available, DEQ used 2008 data.
 The Lake County inventory was scaled to obtain an estimate of PM2.5 emissions within Lakeview’s UGB.